adamfowleruk/mljs/README.md

  - DONE add ACID transaction support across calls to the db
  - DONE provide access to document properties fragment (all metadata)
  - DONE basic searching (aka search:search), with facets
- - STARTED heavily document ALL quick start examples, with task orientated alternatives, and link back to REST docs on website
+ - DONE heavily document ALL quick start examples, with task orientated alternatives, and link back to REST docs on website
- - Generate JavaScript API docs and publish somewhere browseable on the web
  - DONE handle errors elegantly
  - DONE support simple json structured query
  - DONE generic do function to invoke any REST API functionality I've not created a comprehensive helper method for
+ - DONE Complete testing of all core functionality

 For more information [See the wiki.](/adamfowleruk/mldb/wiki)